 Director’s statement:

 In many ways, this film is an homage to girls who pine — ones who ache for something before they can even put it into words.
 About taking a risk for the first time.
 There’s a sense of self-reverence that comes from knowing what you want — and knowing that desire belongs to you.
-I wanted the film to feel like a memory you aren’t sure was real: tender, electric, and just a little bit dangerous.
-It’s a love letter to that first reckless step toward who you are, when everything still feels fragile and electric.
+I wanted the film to feel like a memory just out of reach: tender, electric, and just a little bit dangerous.
+It’s a love letter to that first reckless step toward who you are, when everything still feels fragile and trembling.
 Someone once said to me, ‘I am all three of these girls.
 They are my sun, moon, and rising.’
 There’s not much more I could ask for than that.